20 Years working in Ladakh

 Toward the end of August they started their five week journey to Ladakh, North India, a country in the western Himalaya.
 With them they carried many aids for the poor mountain people: children's shoes, clothes, medication, useful gifts, food, toys and therapeutical aids for the treatment of the little Rigzin.
 For the couple it turned into a journey into medieval ages.
 They met the friendliest people on earth, encountered the Buddhist religion everywhere and fell in love with the country of high passes, its culture and it's inhabitants.
 Saying good bye was difficult, especially leaving Rigzin behind.
 They had grown very close by then.

 In February 2004 an e-mail from Cynthia Hunt reached them: Another severely handicapped child had been found in a remote village.
-She had been hid by her parents for 17 years because they were ashamed.
+She had been hidden by her parents for 17 years because they were ashamed.

 Would they please come and help this girl?
-They did not have to contemplate long and their friends supported them.
+They immediately said yes and their friends supported them.
 With lots of public relation activities the finances for the new trip was generated, and they even won money in a lottery, enough to support the trip.

 So it happened that June/July 2004 found them back in Ladakh.
 Only nine months had passed since they left the country.
 The parents came from everywhere bringing their disabled children with the plea for help.

 The couple made contact with the many NGOs and organisations who were able to link up with the vision and started to help.
 A book with many explaining pictures for parents with disabled children was printed by Cynthia Hunt.

 Our goal: Help them to help themselves.